Global LNG demand is increasing

 See past activities and opportunities for companies like Gulf Energy below:

-Australia is ‘Location Competitive’ for much of Asia
+Australia is ‘location competitive’ for much of Asia

-The high potential Asian market for LNG is forecast to double, but Australia hasn’t found or developed enough new gas to meet the predicted demand
+Asia’s demand for LNG is forecast to surge, but Australia hasn’t found and developed enough new gas to remain a major global LNG supplier

 Australia has failed to maintain a steady stream of new gas production projects being brought online.